 I think it really depends on your goals and preferences.

 Anyway, that’s it from me.
 Thanks for reading.
-I hope you found this helpful, and if you’d like to share your thoughts on the Bull and Bust Report, feel free to leave a comment below.
+And if you’d like to share your thoughts on the Bull and Bust Report, feel free to leave a comment below.